WDI-SEA/notes/15-python/python-OOP/python-class-inheritance.md

 ```
 --- EDITTING STARTS HERE

-* iPhones have a unique `unlock` method that accepts a fingerprint
-* iPhones have a unique `set_fingerprint` method that accepts a fingerprint
-* Android phones have a unique `set_keyboard` method that accepts a keyboard
+iPhones have that cool/scary fingerprint functionality now - let's make our IPhone class mimic this behavior, by adding a `set_fingerprint` method, as well as an `unlock` method.

+1. Add a `fingerprint` property to the constructor that initializes to `None`
+2. `set_fingerprint`: takes a fingerprint and sets it to the instance's `fingerprint` property
+3. `unlock`: accepts a fingerprint and and compares it to the stored fingerprint for that instance

 ```python
 class IPhone(Phone):